statamic/eloquent-driver/README.md

 You may also specify your own models for each repository, should you wish to use something different from the one provided.

+## Upgrading

+After upgrading please ensure to run `php artisan migrate` to update your database to the latest schema.

 ## Importing existing file based content

 We have provided imports from file based content for each repository, which can be run as follows: